 What is traditional advertising?

 Traditional advertising is exactly what it sounds like.
 It’s anything from billboards to logos on the side of a bus, and everything in between.
 With respect to the internet, traditional advertising generally takes the form of, website banner ads, pop-ups and paid search listings.
 Basically, somebody owns space that gets a lot of eyeballs on it.
-Companies pay the space-owner money and the space-owner puts the company’s content on that space, regardless of how the space-owner feels about the company’s content.
+Companies pay the space-owner money and the space-owner puts the company’s content on that space.

 Does Dune Road Lifestyle have traditional advertising on it?